 Regular attendance in the classroom, laboratory, and clinical is necessary for students to meet the stated objectives of the program and hours required by the New Hampshire Board of Nursing.
 Absences may make it impossible for a student to meet course objectives and time requirement.
-Excessive absences may result in an Administrative Failure (AF) in the course.
-Please refer to course syllability of ensure you are familiar with the attendance requirements for each course.
+If an absence results in a greater than one-week duration, students should collaborate with their academic advisor to develop a plan of action to ensure compliance with program requirements.